Our knowledge of orthopaedics. Your best health.

 Degenerative Spondylolisthesis

-Leg symptoms may be accompanied by numbness, tingling, and/or pain that is often affected by posture.
-Forward bending or sitting often relieves the symptoms because it opens up space in the spinal canal.
-Standing or walking often increases symptoms.
+• Forward bending or sitting often relieves the symptoms because it opens up space in the spinal canal.

 Isthmic Spondylolisthesis

-Most patients with isthmic spondylolisthesis have low back pain, which they believe is activity-related.
+Most people with isthmic spondylolisthesis have low back pain, which they believe is activity-related.
 The back pain is sometimes accompanied by leg pain.
 In elderly patients, isthmic spondylolisthesis can also be accompanied by symptoms of spinal stenosis.

 Doctor Examination